Harrow History Prize: Winners

 Notable winners, both from St Cyprian's, included Dyneley Hussey (1905) and Cyril Connolly (1916), with his colleague Eric Blair (George Orwell) in second place.
 Orwell later wrote scathingly of the prize as a "piece of nonsense".
-Another runner up was the historian Arthur Bryant.
-Westminster Under School.
+Another runner up was the historian Arthur Bryant, at the time studying at Westminster Under School.
 British Conservative Party politician Kwasi Kwarteng is also a recipient of the prize as he won it in 1988 while studying at Colet Court.

 Papers 1 and 2

 There are two exams in this competition, Paper 1 consisting of testing of dates and battles, and 2 is made up of essays.